nystudio107/craft-twigfield/README.md

 Some things to do, and ideas for potential features:

+* Figure out why the suggestions details sub-window doesn't appear to size itself properly to fit the `documentation`.
+It's there, but you have to resize the window to see it, and it appears to be calculated incorrectly somehow
 * Smarter Twig expression detection
 * Hovers for `TwigExpressionAutocomplete`s should only be added if they are inside of a Twig expression
 * Perhaps a general code editor as an offshoot?